 The Ergo’s finish is also incredibly slick when lubed up.
 Unlubed, it’s sticky; it attracts more hair than almost all the other silicone dildos I own.
 You will need some good water-based lube like Sliquid,4 or else riding the Ergo will feel rough.

 Later note: A few months after I published this review, Blush Novelties announced that all its Real Nude toys would move from having this kind of really sticky-tacky finish to having the less-sticky, more-glossy finish that my Real Nude Sumo has.
-I’m glad, because after a few months, I had to start keeping my Ergo separated from all my other silicone dildos because it was making them sticky too—gross.
+I’m glad, because after a few months, I had to start keeping my Ergo separated from all my other silicone dildos because it was making them a bit sticky too.

 But when it’s well-lubed, Ergo’s shaft provides very little friction, and no texture.
 It’s almost as smooth as using a very plain dildo with a gloss finish (like one of the Tantus Silks), as long as you re-lube often.
 And this is where the Ergo stops being perfect for me, personally.
 I’m drawn to the very realistic and the very fantastical, so the Ergo’s lack of shaft texture didn’t stimulate me as much as I would’ve liked.

-As a lover of suction cup toys, I’m pleased that all Real Nude line toys include a built-in suction cup.
+As a lover of suction cup toys, I’m pleased that most Real Nude line toys include a built-in suction cup.
 The Ergo’s suction cup works well on both horizontal and vertical surfaces, as long as they’re flat.
 It is slightly thicker and smaller than the Sumo’s suction cup, which is marginally stronger.
 But the smaller diameter makes it easier for me to fit my hand around the Ergo’s suction cup when I want to thrust it manually.
 It’s exciting to wrap my fingers around the Ergo’s balls and squeeze them from underneath while the Ergo’s base is nestled in my palm.

 But back to suction cup play: I like the Ergo as a shower toy, but I don’t adore it.
 The firm core doesn’t allow me to angle the Ergo perfectly to hit my G-spot when I have the toy stuck to a wall.
 Overall, I prefer the firmer-through-and-through Ruse Magic Stick (my review here) for shower penetration because of the Magic Stick’s drastic curve.
 I have yet to find a dual-density toy that I love to use stuck against a wall, so know that I’m really demanding!
 Your mileage may be very different with the Ergo.